-SDC2IF07 - THEORY AND PRACTICE OF CONVENTIONAL BANKING Number of Credit :5
+SDC2IF07 - THEORY AND PRACTICE OF CONVENTIONAL BANKING

 1. To familiarize the students with the concepts, and practices of conventional banking

 Evolution and History of Banking System-banking in global context-banking Indian context-Banking sector reforms in India, meaning of banking sector reforms, major reforms, Narasimham committee, prudential norms.